COVID-19 Updates for F-1 Students

 What if one or more of my classes was cancelled?

 If your class is cancelled, it will be removed from your schedule.
 This is okay, and not the same as "dropping" a course.
 Some SRJC classes cannot be offered online due to the nature of the class.
 If one or more of your classes was cancelled due to COVID-19, you do not need to enroll in another class to maintain 12 units.
 This is being temporarily permitted by the United States Department of Homeland Security (DHS) Student and Exchange Visitor Program (SEVP), which is the governing authority for F-1 student visa holders.
 More updates and FAQs from SEVP can be found on their COVID-19 website under "Nonimmigrant Students and SEVP-Certified Schools."

-I am outside the U.S. and have applied to study at SRJC for Summer/Fall 2020.
+I am outside the U.S. and have applied to study at SRJC for Spring 2021.
 Can I still attend?

 No. Unfortunately, SEVP will not allow schools to bring new F-1 students to the U.S. to study fully online.
 Furthermore, the U.S. Department of State (DOS) has temporarily suspending routine visa services at all U.S. Embassies and Consulates.
 This means that you will not be able to obtain the F-1 Student Visa and begin your studies at SRJC while we are fully online.
 Per SEVP guidance, SRJC may only allow SEVIS transfer students who are currently in the U.S. studying at other SEVP-certified institutions to begin their full-time programs of study fully online at SRJC in the 2020-2021 academic year.

 As a solution, we highly recommend that you begin your SRJC program online from your home country, and then join us on campus when we resume in-person instruction.

 How can I access student services?